Natural semantic metalanguage: Semantic primes

 Semantic primes (also known as semantic primitives) are concepts that are universal, meaning that they can be translated literally into any known language and retain their semantic representation, and primitive, as they are proposed to be the most simple linguistic concepts and are unable to be defined using simpler terms.

 Proponents of the NSM theory argue that every language shares a core vocabulary of concepts.
 In 1994 and 2002, Goddard and Wierzbicka studied languages across the globe and found strong evidence supporting this argument.

 Wierzbicka's 1972 study proposed 14 semantic primes.
 That number was expanded to 60 in 2002 by Wierzbicka and Goddard, and the current agreed-upon number is 65.

 Each language's translations of the semantic primes are called exponents.
 Below is a list of English exponents, or the English translation of the semantic primes.
-It is important to note that some of the exponents in the following list are polysemous and can be associated with meanings in English (and other languages) that are not shared.
+Some of the exponents in the following list are polysemous and can be associated with meanings in English (and other languages) that are not shared.
 However, when used as an exponent in the Natural semantic metalanguage, it is only the prime concept which is identified as universal.

 The following is a list of English exponents of semantic primes adapted from Levisen and Waters (eds.)
 2017.